#110 1️⃣1️⃣0️⃣ 2429. Minimize XOR 🚀🧠

 Exact Match:

-already has the same number of set bits asnum2
+Ifnum1already has the same number of set bits asnum2, the result is simplynum1. - Small Inputs:

 - Example: